 One possible cause is an abnormality in blood vessel constriction and dilation caused by unstable blood vessels.
 Here, large blood vessels are dilated (widened) and smaller blood vessels are constricted, preventing normal blood flow and causing pain.

 Chronic stress is one cause of migraines.
 In this case, the headache is triggered by the production of a pain-producing substance by nerve cells called “substance P.” Substance P dilates blood vessels and releases allergic compounds such as histamines.
 Both food allergies and chronic stress may be implicated in this type of migraine.

 Allergies to foods high in chemicals called amines, including phenylethylamine (chocolate and cheeses) and tyramine (red wine, dairy, nuts, citrus, and beans), are also associated with triggering migraines.

-Serotonin: But a major cause of migraine headaches is a brain chemical called serotonin.
+Serotonin: A major cause of migraine headaches is a brain chemical called serotonin.
 Platelets and small blood vessels store serotonin, chemical that helps blood vessels relax and constrict.
 Some people with migraines have platelets that clump together more than normal and release excessive amounts of serotonin.
 Migraines occur when serotonin levels increase.
 Often, a mitral valve prolapse is present as well.
 This condition, known as a leaky heart valve, can damage platelets, which only continues the circle of pain.

 Migraines may be caused by too much or too little serotonin.
 The drugs Imitrex and MAO inhibitors increase serotonin production and are used for migraines that originate from too little serotonin.
 If you’re taking these medications, you should know that 5-HTP (5-hydroxytryptophan), a natural serotonin-precursor found in natural food stores can give you similar results without side effects.